How to write an apology email to UK customers, clients or colleagues.

 How to write a professional apology email.

-An apology email can vary depending on who you’re writing to and the specific situation.
-Whether you’re writing an apology email to a client or a colleague, the way you communicate your remorse remains the same.
+A professional apology email can vary depending on who you’re writing to and the specific situation.
+Whether you’re writing an apology email to a client, colleague or in response to a customer complaint, the way you communicate your remorse remains the same.

 Make your intentions clear from the start.